 Triangle surface models created by isosurfacing volumes are almost always more dense than they need to be.
-However, doing naive decimation can be problematic for biological models where topological and geometric errors can have a significant effect on diagnostic outcome.
+However doing naive decimation can be problematic for biological models where topological and geometric errors have a bigger effect on diagnostic outcome.
 The decimation method needs to be robust enough to preserve the topological properties of the model.
 Decimation should not change the topology, nor should it create degeneracies.
 The ideal method would also preserve the interior volume of the resulting segmentations.
-After an overview of the decimation literature [38] we chose a quadric-based edge collapse method [13] adapted to preserve topological constraints of the surface intersections.
+After an overview of the decimation literature [34] we chose a quadric based edge collapse method [12] adapted to preserve more topological constraints than is usual.